CyVerse-learning-materials/foss-2019/getting_started/main.rst

 **Workshop level**

-This workshop is focused on researchers little to moderate experience in open science skills.
+This workshop is focused on researchers with little to moderate experience in open science skills.

 **Need help?**

 Couldn't find what you were looking for?

-- You can also talk to any of the instructors or TAs if you need immediate help.
+- You can talk to any of the instructors or TAs if you need immediate help.

 - Chat with us on `CyVerseFOSS Slack <https://cyversefossworkspace.slack.com>`_.